projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 (in case the new version has deleted files) and push a copy of the newly-generated HTML content directly to the GitHub pages publishing repo.
-The public site at https://projectacrn.github.io will be updated (nearly) immediately so it's best to verify the locally generated html before publishing.
+The public site at https://projectacrn.github.io will be updated (nearly) immediately so it's best to verify the locally generated HTML before publishing.

 Document Versioning